-Data received from third party vendors typically comes from reputable and, in some cases, audited sources, such as annual reports of sustainability reports.
-Upon receipt, the data is checked by the analysts.
+Data received from third party vendors typically comes from reputable and, in some cases, audited sources, such as annual reports or sustainability reports.
+The Investment Manager's Investment Data Assurance team works to ensure data quality and monitors for changes in data provided from third party vendors.
 To ensure that interpretation of data is consistent, benchmarking exercises are performed where appropriate.
-Collected ESG data is evaluated via use of a proprietary ESG scorecard, which is populated by the analysts.

-Data is processed through a combination of external and internal proprietary systems and digital platform tools which monitor the exposure of the funds both at fund and security level both pre and post trade.
+Data is primarily processed through our Investment Data Systems (IDS) to initially check volatility and then to ensure data quality assurance processes are applied prior to onward distribution to downstream systems.
+External and internal proprietary systems and digital platform tools monitor individual data quality and exposure at a fund and security level pre and post trade.